1977 Vrancea earthquake

 Enei Church, severely damaged during the 1977 earthquake, was later demolished.

 The 1977 Vrancea earthquake occurred on 4 March 1977, at 21:22 local time, and was felt throughout the Balkans.
 It had a magnitude of 7.5, making it the second most powerful earthquake recorded in Romania in the 20th century, after the 10 November 1940 seismic event.
 The hypocenter was situated in the Vrancea Mountains, the most seismically active part of Romania, at a depth of 85.3 km.

 The earthquake killed about 1,578 people in Romania, 1,424 of them in Bucharest, and left more than 11,300 injured.
 Among the victims were actor Toma Caragiu and writers A. E. Bakonsky, Alexandru Ivasiuc and Corneliu M. Popescu.
 Communist ruler Nicolae Ceaușescu suspended his official visit to Nigeria and declared a state of emergency.

 About 32,900 buildings were damaged or destroyed.
 Immediately after the earthquake, 35,000 families were without shelter.
 The economic losses are believed to have been as high as two billion US dollars though the sum was not confirmed by the authorities at that time.
 A detailed report on the destruction the earthquake caused was never published.
 Most of the damage was concentrated in Romania's capital, Bucharest, where about 33 large buildings collapsed.
 Most of those buildings were built before World War II, and were not reinforced.
-After the earthquake, the Romanian government imposed tougher construction standards, and would use the earthquake as a pretext to start the major demolitions campaign in Bucharest in 1982, a campaign that lasted up to 1991.
+After the earthquake, the Romanian government imposed tougher construction standards, and started major demolition campaigns in Bucharest in 1982 until 1991.

 In Bulgaria the earthquake is known as the Vrancea earthquake or Svishtov earthquake.
 Three blocks of flats in the Bulgarian town of Svishtov (on the Danube, opposite the Romanian town of Zimnicea) collapsed, killing more than 100 people.
-Many other buildings were damaged, including the Church of the Holy Trinity.
-In Soviet Moldavia the earthquake destroyed and damaged many buildings; in the capital Chișinău a panic broke out.
+Other buildings damaged included the Church of the Holy Trinity.
+In Soviet Moldavia the earthquake also destroyed and damaged buildings; in the capital Chișinău a panic broke out.

 Damage and casualties

 The earthquake of 4 March 1977 incurred one of the heaviest earthquake-related death tolls of the 1970s around the world.
 It caused the loss of 1,578 lives and injured an additional 11,221, with 90% of the fatalities being in the capital city Bucharest.
-The reported damage included 32,897 collapsed or demolished dwellings, 34,582 homeless families, 763 industrial units affected and many other damage in all sectors of the economy.
+The reported damage included 32,897 collapsed or demolished dwellings, 34,582 homeless families, 763 industrial units affected and many other damaged in all sectors of the economy.
 A 1978 World Bank report estimated a total loss of US$2.048 billion, with Bucharest accounting for 70% of the total, i.e. US$1.4 billion.
 According to this report, out of Romania's 40 counties, 23 were strongly affected.